LivePersonInc/developer-center/pages/Documents/Reporting/OutboundConfigurationAPI/overview.md

 The Outbound configuration API provides a complete list of API handoffs created in the Proactive Web Tool.
 This API allows 1) Fetching all handoffs configurations 2) Fetching all handoff configurations filtered by a specific messaging channel (SMS, WhatsApp, Apple Business Chat, In-app, Google RCS, etc.)

-API provides outbound configuration for below services
-* Proactive Messaging 2.0
+This API provides outbound configuration for Proactive Messaging 2.0 service.

 ### Getting started